Top 15 Audio and Video Streaming APIs for Building Your Platform

-And how to organize such a complicated process as simple as possible?
+And how to organize such a complicated process in the simplest way?
 This is where you can benefit from live streaming APIs!

 API stands for Application Programming Interface and can be described as a set of ready-made classes, functions, procedures, structures, constants, and so on.
 In fact, we’re talking about an interaction interface between your website and third-party programs and servers.
 A developer is free to use the API to access the functionality of a third-party service so that it fulfills its task (in your case, the task is to help you supplement your resource with a video/audio streaming feature).

 In the wake, the client gets the result he needs without unnecessary costs, and the developer gets the opportunity to significantly facilitate his work.
 A win-win situation!